NeggFriedRice/beyblade-battle-sim/README.md

     - Python 3.10 or higher
     - Terminal application

+- Hardware:
+    - Keyboard

 # Installation Instructions

 1. If you are a Microsoft Windows user you will not be able to run this app without the Windows Subsystem for Linux (WSL).
-If you have not previously installed WSL please follow this guide for setup:
+If you have not previously installed WSL please follow the below guide for setup:

     https://learn.microsoft.com/en-us/windows/wsl/install